MicrosoftDocs/learn/learn-pr/azure/create-cosmos-db-for-scale/includes/5a-create-a-database-and-collection-programmatically.md

         }
         ```

-    1. Within the `main` method, add the following lines of code to create and dispose of the `AsyncDocumentClient` instance
+    1. Within the `main` method, add the following lines of code to create and dispose of the `AsyncDocumentClient` instance:

         ```java
         try {